-Before joining Ryerson University in 2005, Dr. Rahul Sapra worked as a Permanent Lecturer (Tenured Faculty) in the University of Delhi.
-He completed his PhD at Queen’s University, where he was also honoured with a Teaching Fellowship.
-While in India, he was selected to do a course in Film Appreciation at the Film and Television Institute of India.
-He has also worked as a free-lance journalist and has published for The Statesman, The Pioneer, and Encyclopedia Britannica.
+Before joining Ryerson University in 2005, Dr. Rahul Sapra worked as a Permanent Lecturer (Tenured) in the University of Delhi (SGTB Khalsa College).
+In India he also worked as a free-lance journalist and published for The Statesman, The Pioneer, and Encyclopedia Britannica.
 He received his PhD at Queen’s University, where he was also awarded a Teaching Fellowship.
-Dr. Sapra’s research interests include Renaissance literatures, Shakespearean Drama, Literary Theory, Postcolonial Studies and Third-World Cinema.
-His book The Limits of Orientalism: Seventeenth-Century Representations of India provides alternatives to Edward Said’s discourse of “Orientalism” by challenging recent postcolonial readings of the representations of India in seventeenth-century European, primarily English, travel narratives, and other texts such as Shakespeare’s A Midsummer Night’s Dream and Dryden’s Aureng-Zebe.
+Dr. Sapra’s research interests include Early-Modern/Renaissance Literatures, Shakespearean Drama and Performance, Film Studies, Literary Theory, and Postcolonial Studies.
+His book, The Limits of Orientalism: Seventeenth-Century Representations of India, provides alternatives to Edward Said’s discourse of “Orientalism” by challenging recent postcolonial readings of the representations of India in seventeenth-century European, primarily English, travel narratives, and other texts such as Shakespeare’s A Midsummer Night’s Dream and Dryden’s Aureng-Zebe.
 The book exposes the ahistorical and essentialist tendencies in the works of theorists such as Gayatri Chakravorty Spivak, Homi Bhabha, Kate Teltscher and others.
-The book has been praised for making “a useful contribution to the revisionist assault on Said's Orientalism” (Times Literary Supplement).
+The Limits of Orientalism has been praised for making “a useful contribution to the revisionist assault on Said's Orientalism” (Times Literary Supplement).
 Dr. Sapra is currently the Subject Editor of the Film Section of the Routledge Encyclopedia of Modernism.

-His current research deals with diverse ways of reading Shakespeare in India by analysing the unexplored areas of Hindi and Punjabi translations, English language stage productions, and “Bollywood"/Hindi film adaptations (Monograph in progress: “Is Shakespeare a Foreigner in India?”).
+Dr. Sapra’s current research deals with diverse ways of reading Shakespearean drama in South Asia by analysing the unexplored areas of Hindi and Punjabi translations, English language stage productions, and “Bollywood” film adaptations (Monograph in progress: Is Shakespeare a Foreigner in India?).